awsdocs/aws-greengrass-developer-guide/doc_source/connectors.md

 If the connector uses a secret resource that's later changed to reference a different secret, you must edit the connector's parameters and confirm the change\.
 + In the API: Create another version of the connector that defines the new configuration\.

   The AWS IoT Greengrass API uses versions to manage groups\.
-Versions are immutable, so to add or change group components—for example, the group's devices, functions, and resources—you must create versions of new or updated components\.
+Versions are immutable, so to add or change group components—for example, the group's client devices, functions, and resources—you must create versions of new or updated components\.
 Then, you create and deploy a group version that contains the target version of each component\.

 After you make changes to the connector configuration, you must deploy the group to propagate the changes to the core\.

 ## Inputs and outputs<a name="connectors-inputs-outputs"></a>

 Many Greengrass connectors can communicate with other entities by sending and receiving MQTT messages\.
-MQTT communication is controlled by subscriptions that allow a connector to exchange data with Lambda functions, devices, and other connectors in the Greengrass group, or with AWS IoT and the local shadow service\.
+MQTT communication is controlled by subscriptions that allow a connector to exchange data with Lambda functions, client devices, and other connectors in the Greengrass group, or with AWS IoT and the local shadow service\.
 To allow this communication, you must create subscriptions in the group that the connector belongs to\.
 For more information, see [Managed subscriptions in the MQTT messaging workflow](gg-sec.md#gg-msg-workflow)\.

 Connectors can be message publishers, message subscribers, or both\.
 Each connector defines the MQTT topics that it publishes or subscribes to\.
 These predefined topics must be used in the subscriptions where the connector is a message source or message target\.
 For tutorials that include steps for configuring subscriptions for a connector, see [Getting started with Greengrass connectors \(console\)](connectors-console.md) and [Getting started with Greengrass connectors \(CLI\)](connectors-cli.md)\.